RakeshKanthClarkson/MachineLearning/README.md

 <img src='imgs/4.png' width=300>

-Postal code is a very important feature for our prediction, but we do have to clean the data for postal code that we have.
+Assuming Postal code is an important feature for our prediction, so as a next step we clean the postal code data that we have.

 <img src='imgs/5.png' width=300>